Pinterest is a web and mobile application that allows registered users to collect and share photos, ideas and links.

 Out of the 25 participants, 92% were female and 64% were between the ages of 25 and 30.
 When asked what they use Pinterest for, 90% of participants said to find new ideas, 68% said to remember things they find on the Internet and 64% to plan decor.

 I interviewed six participants about their Pinterest usage and recorded my findings.
-Using a post-it card sorting exercise, I saw several themes emerge.
+Using an affinity diagramming exercise, I saw several themes emerge.